BLavery/STM32F030F4P6-Arduino/README.md

 support for this chip, in which case then use the official version, of course.
 Pin numbering might not be identical on the official version.

+In any case, the library modules in this project should still be valid on an official support version.

 ## Programming?

 The USB micro connector is for 5V power only, not USB data.
 The only practical programming method is STLink.